poshithNandyala/cp-pratice/anonymous/TLE/1400/others/24/chat.md

+# Prefix-Parity Trick for Counting Positive and Negative Subsegments

 Let’s walk through this problem step by step, build up the intuition, and then see why the “prefix-parity” trick gives us an $O(n)$ algorithm.

 ---